mb4323/biomimetics-brochure-evidence/README.md

 ## The Website

-The website is linked on the back of the brochure under the last QR code.
+The website is linked on the back of the brochure under a third QR code.
 The website shows multimedia assets, the main original research paper, citations, and further reading for those interested in learning more.

 The website can be accessed here: [Website](https://mb4323.github.io/biomimetics-brochure/)